bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 ### Extend an existing app

-If you would like to integrate [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/guide/channels-toolkit-reference) in to an existing app, see [Extending Existing Apps](https://developer.bigcommerce.com/api-docs/channels/guide/extending-existing-apps) or [Building Storefront Channels](https://developer.bigcommerce.com/api-docs/channels/tutorials/storefront) for detailed instructions.
+If you would like to integrate [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/guide/channels-toolkit-reference) into an existing app, see [Extending Existing Apps](https://developer.bigcommerce.com/api-docs/channels/guide/extending-existing-apps) or [Building Storefront Channels](https://developer.bigcommerce.com/api-docs/channels/tutorials/storefront) for detailed instructions.

 ### Developing a new app

-If would like to start development on a new app that integrates channels toolkit, and this is your first time developing a BigCommerce app, see [Building Apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) for an in-depth BigCommerce app development guide.
+If you would like to start development on a new app that integrates channels toolkit, and this is your first time developing a BigCommerce app, see [Building Apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) for an in-depth BigCommerce app development guide.

 ## Gathering materials

 The BigCommerce APIs, webhooks, and UI components needed to build a channel app vary depending on the [type of channel](https://developer.bigcommerce.com/api-docs/channels/guide/overview#types-of-channels), functionality, and where the app is marketed (Channel Manager vs. App Marketplace).

-### APIs & Webhooks
+### APIs and webhooks

-The APIs that you integrate with and how you use them (read-only vs. modify) will determine what BigCommerce scopes your app requests when it is installed by a merchant and what endpoints you'll need to integrate with.
+The APIs that you integrate with and how you use them (read-only vs. modify) will determine what BigCommerce scopes your app requests when installed by a merchant and what endpoints you'll need to integrate with.

 BigCommerce provides webhooks for third-party developers, enabling them to respond, in near real-time, to events that occur within the BigCommerce system.
 Depending on the frequency of updates that your channel app needs to manage, you can choose to either poll the API endpoints or integrate with webhooks.
 We recommended the latter choice if changes happen frequently or have downstream impacts, such as inventory changes that could impact a merchant's SLA with a marketplace.

 [See a list of required and recommended endpoints and their OAuth scopes](https://developer.bigcommerce.com/api-docs/channels/guide/channels-toolkit-reference#endpoints).

-### UI Components
+### UI components

 BigCommerce provides publicly available UI components and design guidelines to third parties via [Big Design](https://developer.bigcommerce.com/big-design/).
-This enables developers to create apps that can be embedded directly within the BigCommerce control panel, as the UX and UI look and feel native to BigCommerce.
+Big Design enables developers to create apps embedded directly within the BigCommerce control panel, as the UX and UI look and feel native to BigCommerce.

 These components can dramatically accelerate the development process by providing dynamic, responsive, and accessible UI components that are fully functional.
-The UI components you need to build your channel app will vary depending on the type and functionality offered by the app.
+The UI components you need to build your channel app will vary depending on the app's type and functionality.

 [See a list of required and recommended UI components](https://developer.bigcommerce.com/api-docs/channels/guide/channels-toolkit-reference#ui-components).

 ## Creating a channel

-After receiving the [POST response](https://developer.bigcommerce.com/api-docs/apps/guide/auth#receiving-the-post-response) at the end of the [single-click app OAuth flow](https://developer.bigcommerce.com/api-docs/apps/guide/auth#receiving-the-post-response), create a channel on the merchant's store.
+After receiving the [`POST` response](https://developer.bigcommerce.com/api-docs/apps/guide/auth#receiving-the-post-response) at the end of the [single-click app OAuth flow](https://developer.bigcommerce.com/api-docs/apps/guide/auth#receiving-the-post-response), create a channel on the merchant's store.
 This allows merchants to assign product listings to the storefront and configure storefront specific settings.
-To [create a channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api/channels/createchannel), send a POST request to `/stores/{{STORE_HASH}}/v3/channels`.
+To [create a channel](https://developer.bigcommerce.com/api-reference/store-management/channels/channels/createchannel), send a `POST` request to `/stores/{{STORE_HASH}}/v3/channels`.

 ```http
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/channels